US seeks to end 2020 Airbus criminal case over bribery, export controls | Law-Order

 US seeks to end 2020 Airbus criminal case over bribery, export controls

-The Justice Department on Friday asked a U.S. judge to dismiss a 2020 criminal case against European planemaker Airbus after more than three years.
-A 2020 deferred prosecution agreement resolved an investigation into charges Airbus violated anti-bribery laws and export controls.
-The planemaker paid about $4 billion worldwide including about $582 million in U.S. penalties.
+U.S. prosecutors on Friday asked a judge to dismiss a 2020 criminal case against European planemaker Airbus after a probationary period for the company expired.
+A 2020 settlement known as a deferred prosecution agreement resolved an investigation into charges Airbus violated anti-bribery laws and export controls.
+The planemaker, a major supplier for the defense and space industries, paid about $4 billion worldwide including about $582 million in U.S. penalties.

-The deal, effectively a corporate plea bargain, meant Airbus avoided criminal prosecution that would have risked it being barred from public contracts in the United States and European Union - a massive blow for a major defense and space supplier - as long as it abided by the agreement for three years.
-Under the deal, Airbus agreed to continue to cooperate with the department in any ongoing investigations and prosecutions relating to the conduct and to enhance its compliance program.
+The deal with the U.S. Department of Justice, effectively a corporate plea bargain, meant Airbus avoided criminal prosecution that would have risked it being barred from public contracts in the United States and the European Union as long as it abided by the agreement for three years.
+Airbus agreed to cooperate with the department in any active investigations and prosecutions relating to the conduct and to enhance its compliance program.

+"Airbus is determined not only to avoid the mistakes of the past, but to conduct its business with integrity and retain its position as a reliable and trustworthy partner," the company said in a statement on Friday.
+The Justice Department said in 2020 Airbus had schemed to offer and pay bribes to foreign officials, including Chinese officials, to obtain or retain business, including aircraft asles contracts.

+The three-year probation period under the terms of the deferred prosecution agreements with France, the United Kingdom and United States ended in January, Airbus said.
+France and the UK discontinued the prosecution earlier this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)